Coronavirus is highly contagious. Hence, it is difficult to trace the source from which a person can get infected.

 Related : How To Make QR Code For App Links

 D. How to create QR Codes

-In order to create QR Codes, you need a QR Code generator tool.
+In order to create QR Codes, you need a best QR Code generator tool.
 Here are two ways you can create a QR Code.

 1. Create Dynamic QR Code

 Say you have a cafe.
 And you want people to fill a registration form before entering.
 Here, you can create Dynamic Website URL QR Codes.
 As mentioned above you can enable the option of lead generation and collect potential database.

 All you need to do is link the registration form to a QR Code.
 Upon scanning, the visitors can fill out the form.

 You can create a Website URL QR Code using a professional QR Code generator tool such as Scanova.
 Here, you can sign up for a 14-day free trial.
 And then choose the category of Website URL QR Code to create a QR Code.